DiegoFigueiras/ctticc/README.md

 `ctticc(dataframe, items, plot, nrow, ncol)`

-The `dataframe` should contain binary responses.
+The `dataframe` should contain binary responses from all items comprising the unidimensional scale.

-The `items` field indicates which columns should be included in the analysis.
+The `items` field indicates which columns should be presented visually.
 Use the concatenate function if you'd like to specify non-sequential items (for example, `c(1,4,7)`) would present ICCs for data columns 1, 4, and 7.

 `plot` has values of `grid`, `separate`, or `together`.
 If using the `grid` specification, you will also need to specify nrow and ncol (for example, the [`grid` screenshot](https://github.com/MontclairML/ctticc#Plot-Screenshots) reflects values of `3` and `2`).